Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Introduction

 At even larger pericenter distances, stars undergo partial disruptions, events in which only a fraction of the star is disrupted, and a significant, but perturbed, remnant remains.
 These take place when $\physrad < r_p < \widehat R_t$, where we define $\widehat R_t$ as the maximum pericenter within which at least a few percent of the star's mass is lost.
 The ratio $\widehat R_t/\physrad$ varies by factors of a few with $M_*$ and $M_{\rm BH}$; it is $\simeq 2$ for $M_*=1$ and $M_{\rm BH} = 10^6$ \citep{Ryu3+2019}.
 From here on, all masses will be given in units of the solar mass and all stellar radii in units of the solar radius.

-Flares from partial TDEs should differ from those of both varieties of full TDE because the energy distribution of the bound debris is narrow and offset from $E=0$, leading to a mass fallback rate that peaks somewhat later than for full disruptions and declines much more rapidly \citep{Ryu3+2019}.
+Flares from partial TDEs should differ from those of both varieties of full TDE because the energy distribution of the bound debris is narrow and offset from $E=0$, leading to a mass fallback rate that peaks somewhat later than for full disruptions and declines much more rapidly \citep{Guillochon+2013,Goicovic+2019,Miles+2020,Ryu3+2019}.
 In addition, the remnant, which is initially much more extended and rotates much more rapidly than a main sequence star of its mass, can suffer quite disparate fates depending on how quickly it cools and the size of its orbit's semimajor axis \citep{Ryu3+2019}.

-Finally, we note that if the SMBH is accreting before the star approaches, even at a slow rate, the interaction of the returning streams with the pre-existing accretion disk adds an entirely different aspect of diversity \citep{Chan2019}.
+Finally, we note that if the SMBH is accreting before the star approaches, even at a slow rate, the interaction of the returning streams with the pre-existing accretion disk adds an entirely different aspect of diversity \citep{Chan2019,Chan2020}.
 In this case, the most dramatic effect of the encounter is a rapid infall of the inner accretion disk onto the SMBH.
 The observed light curve then bears no resemblance to the classical $t^{-5/3}$ shape.

 It is the thrust of this paper to expand upon these distinctions based on $r_p$ and to link (somewhat speculatively) the dynamical contrasts they imply with observational contrasts.
 In order of their size, which is also the order in which we will discuss them, we call these different regimes: ``circularized total disruptions" ($R_{\rm dc} < r_p \leq R_{\rm circ}$); ``common total disruptions" ($R_{\rm circ} < r_p \leq \physrad$); ``partial disruptions" ($\physrad < r_p < \widehat R_t$); and ``unconventional total disruptions".
+Note that ``circularization" in this context means not only that because of rapid energy dissipation the original eccentricity of the debris orbits is substantially reduced; it also means rapid formation of a compact disk whose inflow time is shorter than the mass-return timescale.
 The last term refers to a total disruption of a partial disruption remnant in which the remnant did not have time to relax to a steady state configuration before returning to the black hole.
 Although the transition between the different regimes is not perfectly sharp, the key properties vary rapidly enough with $r_p$ to make these distinctions useful.

+In a number of respects, the categories we call ``circularized total disruptions" and ``common total disruptions" map onto what are called ``prompt" and ``slowed" events by \cite{Guillochon.Ramirez-Ruiz2015}.
+As we develop our ideas, we will point out the degree to which our analysis agrees with, or extends, or disagrees with the arguments of this earlier paper.